A note on finite-dimensional quotients and the problem of automatic continuity for twisted convolution algebras: Abstract

 \section{Abstract}

-In this note we show that the twisted convolution algebra $L^1_{\alpha,\omega}(\G,\A)$ associated with a twisted action of a locally compact group $\G$ on a $C^*$-algebra $\A$ has the following property: Every quotient by a closed two-sided ideal of finite codimension produces a semisimple algebra.
-We use this property, together with results of H. Dales and G. Willis, to build upon previous results of the author and produce large classes of examples of algebras with properties of automatic continuity.
+In this note, we will show that the twisted convolution algebra $L^1_{\alpha,\omega}(\G,\A)$ associated with a twisted action of a locally compact group $\G$ on a $C^*$-algebra $\A$ has the following property: Every quotient by a closed two-sided ideal of finite codimension produces a semisimple algebra.
+Afterward, we use this property, together with results by H. Dales and G.Willis, to extend previous results by the author and to produce large classes of examples of algebras with automatic continuity properties.

+Much of the progress in the study of automatic continuity in Banach algebras has occurred in connection with the study of group algebras, making it intimately related to the field of abstract harmonic analysis.
+Examples of this phenomenon can be found in Dales's famous book \cite{Da00} or in the survey \cite{Da78}.

+In this note, we will study the continuity of intertwining operators, a goal that has already been carried out in the context of group algebras by Willis \cite{Wi80}, Dales and Willis \cite{DaWi83}, and Runde \cite{Ru96}, among others.
+Particular versions of this problem have also raised independent interest.
+For example, we can mention the work of Jewell \cite{Je77} and Willis \cite{Wi92} on automatic continuity for derivations, or the work of Runde \cite{Ru94} on automatic continuity for homomorphisms.

 The purpose of this note is to extend previous results on the automatic continuity of the Banach $^*$-algebras given by (generalized, twisted) convolution of $L^1$-functions over groups.
 More specifically, we seek to improve some of the results in \cite{flores2024} by two fundamentally different but related ways.
 One involves relaxing the condition of compact generation of the group (fundamental to the results of that paper), while the other one is about making the coefficient algebra finite-dimensional and relaxing the conditions imposed on the group.
 This allows, of course, great generalizations and new examples of automatic continuity phenomena.